 The Gallery and Puke Ariki, through the generous support of TOI Foundation, can support bus transport costs for eligible primary and secondary schools across Taranaki.
 Schools with a Ministry of Education EQI number above 460 are eligible.

 For more information on the bus subsidy and your eligibility visit Puke Ariki | Subsidised Education Bus.

 Booking is essential.
-Browse the Programmes section and complete the online booking form at the bottom of the page or get in touch with the Education Team to discuss other options.
+Browse the lessons section and complete the online booking form at the bottom of the page or get in touch with the Education Team to discuss other options.

 Before you book, please read our Visiting Guidelines for Schools document which includes a Risk Assessment and Management plan.

 Once a booking enquiry is received teachers are sent a booking confirmation and pre- and post- visit information to complement the visit and to link with the New Zealand Curriculum Te Marautanga o Aotearoa.